-Today I am continuing with Craft Lighting and some pencil holder craft ideas.
 Yes, you can make a pencil holder from hot glue!
-I figured out this cool technique that results in a texture almost like a basket weave.
-It is one of those things you need give a try for yourself!
-If you have missed any of Craft lightning, be sure to catch up with day 1, day 2, and day 3.
-You can also scroll to the bottom of this post to see all of the craft ideas.
-You will also want to scroll down to see the details on our hot glue book if you like projects like this one.
+I figured out this cool technique that results in a texture almost like a basket weave, and I love how it turned out.
+Make sure you scroll down to see the details on our hot glue book if you like projects like this one.

-- Hot glue gun (one with a precision tip works great for projects like these)
+- Hot glue gun (one with a precision tip is ideal for projects like these)

 - Regular hot glue sticks